 Public records include bankruptcies, collection issues, liens, lawsuits, etc. Having these types of public records on your credit report may have a negative effect on your credit scores.

-When a creditor or lender checks your credit file (because they are in the process of extending credit to you) it is called an inquiry and is noted in your credit report.
-These types of credit inquiries (also called hard checks), can impact the calculation of your credit scores.
+When a creditor or lender checks your credit file (because they are in the process of extending credit to you), it is called an inquiry and is noted in your credit report.
+Do note that there are two types of credit inquiries: soft credit check and hard credit check.
+Only hard credit inquiries can impact the calculation of your credit scores.

 How To Improve Your Credit Score Range In Canada?

-As mentioned, there are many factors that can affect your credit scores.
-Working on improving those factors can help your credit score.
+As mentioned, many factors can affect your credit scores.
+Working on improving those factors can help improve your credit score.
 Similarly, here are a few other things you can do to help improve your credit score range:

 Bottom Line